wp-plugins/adsense-now-lite/readme.txt

 = Can I control how the adsense blocks are formatted in each page? =

 Yes!
-Now, in V1.1+, you more options [through **custom fields**] to control adsense blocks in individual posts/pages.
-Add custom fields with keys like **adsense-top, adsense-middle, adsense-bottom, adsense-widget, adsense-search** and with values like **left, right, center** or **no** to have control how the adsense blocks show up in each post or page.
-The value "**no**" suppresses all AdSense ad blocks in the post or page.
+Now, in V1.1+, you have more options (using [Custom Fields](http://codex.wordpress.org/Custom_Fields "Scroll down to the section titled Usage")) to control adsense blocks in individual posts/pages.
+Add custom fields with keys like `adsense-top`, `adsense-middle`, `adsense-bottom`, `adsense-widget`, `adsense-search` and with values like `left`, `right`, `center` or `no` to have control how the Google adsense blocks show up in each post or page.
+A Custom Field `adsense` with  value `no` suppresses all AdSense ad blocks in the post or page.

 = How do I report a bug or ask a question? =